About Sara Smeaton

 I help you discover the joy and power in midlife and navigate the transitions on your own terms.

-Photo by Amber Ellis.
+Photo by Marina Dempster.

 Taking that step and putting myself out into the world in this new way felt exposing and like a significant leap.
 But that was just the beginning.
 Over the next seven years I wrote hundreds of articles and was published multiple times in the Globe and Mail.
 I wore many different hats including editor, social media strategist, PSA producer, team leader, and managing editor.
 Plus, I got to work from home and be there for my kids.
 It felt like a dream.